hillarysanders/heroku-jupyter/README.md

 Use this application to deploy [Jupyter Notebook](https://jupyter.org/) to heroku or CloudFoundry.
-If a postgres database is available, [pgcontents](https://github.com/quantopian/pgcontents) is used as notebook storage.
+If a postgres database is available, [pgcontents](https://github.com/quantopian/pgcontents) is used to power persistant notebook storage.

+If you want to customize your app, feel free to fork this repository.

 ## Quick start - Installation instructions

-If you want to customize your app, feel free to fork this repository.

-The fastest way to get started is to choose option 1. below: automatic deployment on Heroku.
+The fastest & easiest way to get started is to choose option 1 below: automatic deployment on Heroku.

 ### 1. heroku - automatic deployment (faster & easier)

+First, click on this handy dandy button:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+Go through the form that the ^^ above button leads you to, and choose an app name & password.
+Then click the purple 'deploy app' button at the bottom of the form.

+It will take a couple of minutes for your app to deploy, and then you'll be able to click links to 1) manage your app, and 2) view your live, interactive jupyter notebook running on a heroku dyno (with persistant storage!).

-If you forked this repository, you can link it to your heroku app afterwards.
+Note: If you choose later to fork this repository, you can link your new repo to your heroku app afterwards.

 ### 2. heroku - manual deployment